 Public Safety Leadership Academy for Law Enforcement

-- Officers who hold a minimum rank of lieutenant or equivalent, and have at least one year supervisory experience
+- Minimum rank of lieutenant or equivalent and at least one year of supervisory experience.

-The Ohio Department of Public Safety covers the cost of the program using casino tax revenue distributed to the Office of Criminal Justice Services for law enforcement training.
+- The Ohio Department of Public Safety covers the cost of the program, including tuition and room and board, using casino tax revenue distributed to the Office of Criminal Justice Services for law enforcement training.

-The course curriculum is designed for participants to develop and improve the skills necessary to manage and direct any division within a law enforcement agency.
+- Courses cover topics necessary to manage any division within a law enforcement agency.

 - Participants complete a capstone project designed to have direct benefit for their home agency.

 - Classes are from 8:00 a.m. to 3:00 p.m. five days a week for 11 weeks.

 - There are no classes one week so students can attend National Police Week in Washington, D.C.